Nidhi-Sharma9419/BitLogix1/README.md

 **Functions**

 ```
-mintNFT(address to, string memory ipfsURI) public onlyOwner
+function mintNFT(address to, string memory ipfsURI) public
 ```
-* Allows the contract owner (BitLogix) to mint new NFTs with associated IPFS URIs.
+* To mint a new NFT with an associated IPFS URI, call the mintNFT function

 ```
-setBaseURI(string memory newBaseURI) public onlyOwner
+function setBaseURI(string memory newBaseURI) public
 ```
-* Enables the contract owner to update the base URI for token metadata.
+* The setBaseURI function allows you to update the base URI used for NFT metadata.

 ```
 tokenURI(uint256 tokenId) public view override returns (string memory)
 ```
 * Retrieves token-specific URIs for NFTs.

+**Transferring NFTs**

+You can transfer NFTs between addresses using standard ERC721 transfer functions such as 'transferFrom' and 'safeTransferFrom'.

+**Contract Structure**

+BitLogixNFT is an ERC721 contract that extends the OpenZeppelin ERC721 and Ownable contracts.

 # Troubleshooting